nezagoltd/nezago-guidelines/nezago-templates/nezago-commit-message-template.md

 The commit message footer, must be inside square bracket, and starts with {Finishes, Delivers}, followed by hash (#) followed by pivotal tracker ID

-Note: The head is separated from the body with an empty space, and the body separated from the footer with empty space
+Note: The head is separated by the body with an empty space, and the body separated by the footer with empty space

 ## Example of the commit message
     feat: User signup